An Automobile Accident Can Happen to Anyone in Duluth

 Suffering an injury in an accident is usually traumatic, and trying to decide the best way to proceed with a case can cause significant stress.
 At Brauns Law Accident Injury Firm, we focus on providing you the resources and assistance you need to make the right decisions on how to move forward.
 Consultations are always free, and if we don’t think we can help, we will be the first to tell you.
 Call us today or contact us online so that we can discuss your situation and determine whether we can make things easier for you as you focus on your recovery.

-Traffic Accidents Are a Common Occurrence
+Traffic Accidents Are a Common Occurrence in Duluth

 More than 35,000 traffic accident fatalities took place in the United States in one recent year—an increase from almost 33,000 the previous year, a 7.2 percent increase in fatalities.
 That was the largest percentage increase in deaths since a rise of 8.1 percent from 1965 to 1966.
 The federal government estimates that nearly 2.5 million people suffered injuries in traffic accidents in 2015.

 Think a traffic accident can’t happen to you?
 You might want to rethink that:

 - Passenger car and truck fatalities recently reached their highest levels in six years.